deroskarmodulo/Efficient-Parameter-Finetuning-Pipeline-for-Apertus-LLM-ETH-Large-Scale-AI-Engineering-HS2025-/README.md

 - [x] Decide on the dataset and benchmarks
 - [x] Structure of the project
 - [ ] Prepare it
+  - [ ] Make sure to finetune on all sub-combinations of OpenMathInstruct

 **Week 2 (till 7.12.)**